rackerlabs/docs-core-infra-user-guide/cloud-ops/limits.rst

 Limits for specific services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This table shows some examples of limits, with links to API documentation for more examples and complete details.
+The following table shows some examples of limits, with links to API documentation for more examples and complete details.

 +-----------------------+------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------+